thomasp85/tidygraph/README.md

 ## Code of Conduct

-Please note that the ‘tidygraph’ project is released with a [Contributor Code of Conduct](https://tidygraph.data-imaginist.com/CODE_OF_CONDUCT.html).
+Please note that the tidygraph project is released with a [Contributor Code of Conduct](https://tidygraph.data-imaginist.com/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.